 Mass murder crime had established even before Duterte became president

 The alleged mass murder crime has been the “culture of impunity” since his Davao time.
-That is what the 77-page communication that was submitted by Atty.
+That is the 77-page communication that was submitted by Atty.
 Jude Josue Sabio to the ICC prosecutor would try to tell the world.
 It underpins the mass murder crime (considered as a crime against humanity) allegedly committed by President Duterte way back when the President was still the Davao City mayor.
 It tries to link Duterte to the notorious Davao Death Squad.

 The communication also attempts to explain that President Duterte reportedly has been doing the same crime when he assumed office on June 30, 2016.